 For instance, a famous marketing mistake is a lawsuit by Apple against Samsung.
 Apple sued Samsung, claiming that their 2012 phone and tablet models were too similar to Apple products.
 The case included how they promoted the product and marketed it to similar target markets.
 As a result, a federal judge ruled that Samsung must pay Apple more than USD 450 million for copying and marketing alike Apple products.

 Professional indemnity (PI) insurance is a crucial insurance that every business should buy.
 Especially marketing agencies that work with multiple clients and handle large accounts.
-The insurance comes with many benefits like financial and brand damage cover.
+The insurance comes with many benefits, like financial and brand damagecoverage.

 As you can tell from the famous marketing mistakes above, a negative outcome can still occur even with the best planning.
 The insurance provides companies with the peace of mind to focus on the work without worrying about the risks.
 It is good to be careful, but it should not affect work creativity.

-Additionally, these situations often may not be what is intended and a true error, but your business could still be penalised for it.
-Hence PI insurance is the perfect safety net when things go wrong and you don’t know what to do.
+These situations may not be what is intended and a true error.
+PI insurance is the perfect safety net when things go wrong, and you don’t know what to do.